manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 ## Setting things up

 In order to be able to create Node.js applications, we need to set up some applications on our development system.
 Right now, the single best way to do this is to use a project called *NVM*, the Node Version Manager.
 It's a very useful utility from the Node.js ecosystem which allows to install and manage Node.js installations on your local system through a single command line tool.
-Among other things, it allows to easily switch between different versions of Node.js as needed - for example, you might want to generally use the latest version of Node.js on your system, but need to use an older version only for a certain project in a certain folder.
+Among other things, it allows to easily switch between different versions of Node.js as needed - for example, you might want to generally use the latest version of Node.js on your system, but you may also need to use an older version only for a certain project in a certain folder.
 NVM makes this straightforward.

 There really is only one single downside regarding NVM: it is not available for the Windows platform.
 However, an alternative implementation exists at https://github.com/coreybutler/nvm-windows, which provides a similar experience.